Changzhu1997/courseProject/fileSystem/README.md

 Remove the directory specified (dir, in this case).

 ## (j) `openfs` fileSystem
-enter the fileSystem create by this program.
+enter the fileSystem which is created by this program.
+### fileSystem can be either absolute path or relative path

 ## (k) `q`
 Save all changes and quit